mediachain/mediachain/rfc/mediachain-rfc-4.md

 * Inefficient querying, requires the entire blockchain for read operations
 * Difficult to scale to large datasets with bulk and firehose ingestion, the blockchain becomes the bottleneck
+* Fundamentally trying to solve problem we don't have (double spend)

 In reality, we don't need a singular linearly ordered view of the world.
 And we want to allow the system to grow to very large datasets (billions